Colman Andrews: Career

-Saveur and Later

-After finishing his Catalan book, Andrews worked as a freelancer, writing articles for the Los Angeles Times and for Bon Appetit, Food & Wine, Travel & Leisure, and many other publications.
+After finishing his Catalan book, Andrews worked as a freelancer, writing articles for the Los Angeles Times and for Bon Appetit, Food & Wine, and Travel & Leisure.
 In 1992, Andrews published his second book, Everything on the Table: Plain Talk About Food and Wine, a collection of new and revised short pieces, and shortly thereafter he began work on a book about the cuisines of Genoa and Nice, Flavors of the Riviera: Discovering Real Mediterranean Cuisine, published in 1996.
 Meanwhile, in 1994, Andrews had become a co-founder of Saveur magazine, and in late 1995, he moved from Los Angeles to New York City.
-The magazine was the first of its kind to delve beyond recipes and formulas and tell the stories of the people and cultures behind the food.
+The magazine covered recipes and formulas as well as the people and cultures behind the food.
 During his tenure, Andrews won six James Beard Journalism Awards, and in 2000, Saveur became the first food magazine to win the American Society of Magazine Editors' award for General Excellence.
 The following year, after the magazine changed ownership, Kalins left to work for Newsweek and Andrews took over as editor-in-chief.
-He left Saveur in 2006, becoming the restaurant columnist for Gourmet and undertaking new book projects—the first of which, The Country Cooking of Ireland, was published in 2009 by Chronicle Books.
-This was followed by Ferran Adrià: The Man Who Reinvented Food (2010), The Country Cooking of Italy (2011), The Taste of America (2013), My Usual Table: A Life in Restaurants (2014), and The British Table: A New Look at the Traditional Cooking of England, Scotland, and Wales.
+He left Saveur in 2006, becoming the restaurant columnist for Gourmet where Reichl was editor-in-chief.
+He also wrote a series of books.